MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 If your existing server was configured for [operationalization](../what-is-operationalization.md), follow these alternative steps for upgrade: [Configure Machine Learning Server to operationalize analytics (One-box) > How to upgrade](../operationalize/configure-machine-learning-server-one-box.md#how-to-upgrade) or [Configure Machine Learning Server to operationalize analytics (Enterprise) > How to upgrade](../operationalize/configure-machine-learning-server-enterprise.md#how-to-upgrade).

 For all other configurations, Setup performs an in-place upgrade on an existing installation.
-Although the installation path is new (`/opt/microsoft/mlserver/9.3`), when R Server 9.x is present, Machine Learning Server 9.3 finds R Server at the old path (`/usr/lib64/microsoft-r/9.1.0`) and upgrades it to the new version.
+Although the installation path is new (`/opt/microsoft/mlserver/9.4`), when R Server 9.x is present, Machine Learning Server 9.4 finds R Server at the old path (`/usr/lib64/microsoft-r/9.1.0`) and upgrades it to the new version.

-There is no support for side-by-side installations of older and newer versions, nor is there support for hybrid versions (such as R Server 9.1 and Python 9.3).
-An installation is either entirely 9.3 or an earlier version.
+There is no support for side-by-side installations of older and newer versions, nor is there support for hybrid versions (such as R Server 9.1 and Machine Learning Server 9.4).
+An installation is either entirely 9.4 or an earlier version.

 ## Installation paths

 After installation completes, software can be found at the following paths:

-+ Install root: `/opt/microsoft/mlserver/9.3.0`
++ Install root: `/opt/microsoft/mlserver/9.4.0`
-+ Microsoft R Open root: `/opt/microsoft/ropen/3.4.3`
++ Microsoft R Open root: `/opt/microsoft/ropen/3.5.2`
 + Executables like Revo64 and mlserver-python are at `/usr/bin`

 <a name="how-to-install"></a>